i5K-KINBRE-script-share/read-cleaning-format-conversion/README.md

 KSU_bioinfo_lab
 ---------------
-**sanger2fastq.pl** - Script converts older paired sanger reads (with an ANC, FASTA, and QUAL file) to FASTQ format.
-The headers and files will be similar to Illumina mate pair output (i.e. RF orientation).
-You will need to customize line 14 to 64 to import your data because the sanger ANC files seem to have a variable order to the columns.
-The conversion from FASTA to FASTQ is a modification of a script posted to SeqAnwsers http://seqanswers.com/forums/showthread.php?t=2775
-Uses the '.anc' file to split reads into forward and reverse files and makes the header pairs identical except for a trailing /1 or /2

-**sanger2fastq_brokenpair_rm.pl** - Script output unbroken pairs and singletons, sequences with more than two template_ids in the anc file are removed

 **fasta2fastq.pl** - Script converts FASTA and QUAL files to FASTQ format.
 It is a slight modification of a script posted to SeqAnwsers http://seqanswers.com/forums/showthread.php?t=2775